 If you’re planning a trip to Prague soon, the Christmas markets are open every day from November 30th, 2019 -06th January 2020!
 Old Town Square might be swarmed with people during peak hours during the day & night, it really is an amazing experience to visit Prague when it’s all lit up for the holidays!

-The Best Places For 2 Days in Prague
+The Best Places To Stay For 2 Days in Prague

 Before we break down the day-to-day itinerary of the best places to go, fun tours to book, and food/ drink recommendations, you’re going to want to book up some accommodation!
 I’ve visited Prague at least 8 times now, and I like to think I know the city pretty well!
 So here are some my top picks for an enjoyable two days in Prague!